ujiro99/tlt/README.md

-# tlt - task list & time management tool.
+# tlt - task list & time tracking tool.
 This is a chrome extension, enables to manage tasks and time.